Humanoid

 Health

-If there is no Script named "Health" within StarterCharacterScripts, a passive health regeneration script is automatically inserted.
-This causes players' characters to spawn with the same health regeneration script, which adds 1% of MaxHealth to Health each second, while the Humanoid is not dead.
-To disable this health regeneration behavior, add an empty Script named "Health" to StarterCharacterScripts.
+By default, a passive health regeneration script is automatically inserted into humanoids.
+This causes non-dead player characters to regenerate 1% of MaxHealth each second.
+To disable this regeneration behavior, add an empty Script named Health to StarterCharacterScripts.

 Health Bar Display

-When Health is less than MaxHealth, a health bar is displayed under the Humanoid's name in-game.
+When Health is less than MaxHealth, a health bar is displayed in-experience.
 The display behavior of the health bar is dependent on the HealthDisplayDistance and HealthDisplayType.

 Death